-This leaflet aims to give advice and information to
+This leaflet aims to give advice and information to students, parents, schools, colleges and bus operators who use and deliver transport services provided by Leicestershire County Council.
+Other leaflets in this series, available on request, include:

-students, parents, schools, colleges and bus operators who use and deliver transport services provided by Leicestershire County Council.
+- Anti-social behaviour on school transport - School Bus Passes: Frequently asked questions - Guidelines for drivers - Guidelines for taxi escorts - · Guidelines for parents and students on mainstream transport - Guidelines for parents Special Educational Needs transport - · Guidelines of safe working practice for the protection of children and staff - · Guidelines for severe weather conditions Operators - Guidelines for severe weather conditions Schools

-- Anti-social behaviour on school transport - School Bus Passes: Frequently asked questions - Guidelines for drivers - Guidelines for taxi escorts - Guidelines for parents and students on mainstream transport - Guidelines for parents Special Educational Needs transport - Guidelines of safe working practice for the protection of children and staff - Guidelines for severe weather conditions Operators - Guidelines for severe weather conditions Schools the services it relates to or if you require information contained in this leaflet in an alternative version, e.g. large print, Braille, tape or an alternative language please telephone:
+If you have any comments about this leaflet or the services it relates to or if you require information contained in this leaflet in an alternative version, e.g. large print, Braille, tape or an alternative language please telephone: